25 pictures depicting conducting through the ages

-A collection of 100 pictures of trombone-playing angels from the 15th century to the 19th century
+A collection of more than 100 pictures of trombone-playing angels from the 15th century to the 19th century

 Mozart, posthumous portrait by Barbara Krafft, 1819.
 Classical music is well-known for its prodigies.
 Everybody knows that Mozart was composing music before he could wipe his own nose.
 Chopin had achieved notoriety by...

 Women in the history of the trombone